uvaai/ml2/30 Module 3/60 Automated Decision Making in Society/content.md

 They sent a questionnaire to other ministries, provinces and municipalities, the results of which were analysed by the CBS.
 [You can download a PDF with the report here.](https://www.cbs.nl/nl-nl/maatwerk/2018/48/gebruik-van-algoritmen-door-overheidsorganisaties)
-(*Note:* English language students should read the recent survey by the Italian IVASS on [the use of Machine Learning algorithms by insurance companies](IVASS_MLalgorithms.pdf) instead)
+(*Note:* English language students can read this recent survey by the Italian IVASS on [the use of Machine Learning algorithms by insurance companies](IVASS_MLalgorithms.pdf) instead)